catskull/catskull.github.io/_posts/2015-04-28-android-wear-moto-360-review.md

 This progressed for about a year.
 The Apple Watch was announced to fanfair.
 I was impressed that people were so excited about it, given it's cost.
 It reinforced my suspision that a man will buy anything at any price as long as it's "cool" enough, and a woman will buy anything at any price as long as it's "cute" enough.
 Now that I think about it though, I don't actually know any women personally who own an Apple Watch.
 I guess Beyonce has a gold one that's literally not possible to buy, but she's not even a real person anyways right?
 After saying that I half expect Kanye to commondere my keyboard!
 I think I'm safe though...

 Interestingly enough, my first real interaction with wearable was indeed the Apple Watch.
 I just happened to be near an Apple store and had time to kill, so I wandered in to take a peek.
 I tapped the screen, twisted the wheel, pressed both buttons, and left having absolutely no idea what it actually did, or how someone would actually use it.
 It was definately cool though.
 In a way, it was remeniscint of the obelisk from Stanley Kubrick's 2001: A Space Oddesey, where I was a monkey and the Apple Watch was the mysterioius obelesk.
 I'd love to say that upon touching it for the first time I started screeching, or was enlightened into the next plane of existance, but I didn't and I wasn't.
 Then looking at the price tag and having a mini heart attack for even touching something so expensive, I felt alone and fearful.
-I actually found the display unit more interesting than the watch itself. {{{{INSERT POST ABOUT THE APPLE WATCH DISPLAY UNIT}}}}
+I actually found the display unit more interesting than the watch itself.

 That was before the Apple Watch was available for purchase.